kwakusei1m-tech/ecommerce-sales-analysis/README.md

 ### Top 10 Product Categories by Revenue
 ![Top Products](images/top_products.png)

-Phones and Chairs dominate revenue performance, accounting for the highest sales among categories.
+Phones and Chairs are the leading revenue-generating categories, indicating strong demand in technology and furniture products.
+The top categories contribute a significant share of total revenue, highlighting opportunities for targeted inventory and marketing strategies.

 ### Monthly Sales Trend
 ![Monthly Sales](images/sales_trend.png)

-Monthly sales trend shows variation across time indicating possible seasonality
+Sales performance fluctuates across months, showing clear peaks and dips over time.
+This variation suggests the presence of seasonal patterns or uneven purchasing behaviour, which can inform better forecasting and sales planning.

 ### Sales by Region
 ![Region Sales](images/region_sales.png)

-The West region is the strongest geographic market
+The West region generates the highest revenue, followed by the East, while the South performs the lowest.
+This indicates stronger market presence and demand in the West, suggesting opportunities for expansion in underperforming regions.

 ### Top 10 Customers by Sales
 ![Top Customers](images/top_customers.png)

-A small group of customers contribute a large amount of the revenue
+A small group of customers contributes a large portion of total revenue, indicating customer value concentration.
+This highlights the importance of customer retention strategies and potential benefits of targeting high-value clients.

+**Key takeaway:** Revenue is concentrated in a few categories, making them critical for business performance.

 ---